 Prolapse is a condition which can affect women of any age but if you make the right lifestyle choices, you can reduce the chances of developing it.

-Seek expert advice from our senior Gynaecologist.
-Come in for a complimentary consultation.
-Please call on +91 9871001458 to schedule a free consultation.
+Seek expert advice from our Gynaecologist.
+Please call on +91 9871001458 to schedule a consultation.